iansmith/raid5/timelog.md

 we have finished writing to it, ugh, ugly.
 * 12:07 on a 32 bit machine, the len() is probably only 32 bits wide! this means we'd be limiting ourselves to 32 bit wide file sizes
+* 12:23 because of the way we are doing naming, we want WriteAndClose() to be a single logical operation
+* 12:27 WriteAndClose() isn't really atomic but that fact isn't really important in this simple example plus if there *is* a collision you could actually get fancy because you know the file contents are the same (due to hash)